 Because they don’t understand what SEO is.

 This is a digestible, yet thorough guide to SEO for dentists.
 I share the best practices in SEO you should be looking for as you find a dental SEO company.
-By the end, you will have a good understanding of what goes into SEO, what good SEO looks like, and what SEO practices should be avoided.
+By the end, you will have a good understanding of what goes into dental SEO marketing, what good SEO looks like, and what SEO practices should be avoided.